cjdbarlow/bedside-notebook/anaesthesia/anzca/sustainability.md

 Clinical:
 * Inhalational anaesthetic agents
 Have significant and sustained environmental impact.
 Consider:
-	* Avoid use of desflurane and nitrous oxide
+	* Avoiding desflurane and nitrous oxide
 	* Use low-flows
-	* Minimise use of inhalational agents when clinical indicated
+	* Minimise use of inhalational agents when clinically permissible
 		* TIVA
 		* Regional
 * Needles and non-tempered glass medications only in sharps bins